My Vaginismus Doesn’t Stop Me From Feeling Pleasure

 AdvertisementADVERTISEMENT

 Mery’s experience is all too common.
-It’s estimated that 10% to 28% of people with vulvas in the U.S. will develop chronic vulvovaginal pain at some point in their lifetime, although experts aren’t sure of the exact number, mainly because women’s pain is often downplayed and overlooked.
-Experts believe it’s a relatively common condition, and there are many explanations for why this could be happening to someone, from aging to psychological problems from past trauma to hormonal shifts and more.
+It’s estimated that 10% to 20% of people with vulvas in Australia will develop chronic vulvovaginal pain at some point in their lifetime, although experts aren’t sure of the exact number, mainly because women’s pain is often downplayed and overlooked.
+Experts believe it’s a relatively common condition, and there are many explanations for why this could be happening to someone, from ageing to psychological problems from past trauma to hormonal shifts and more.

 Because of this, treatment is often trial-and-error or ignored altogether.
 After two years of not being able to have penis-in-vagina sex and seeing multiple doctors, Mery finally got a diagnosis — vestibulodynia, a form of vulvodynia that causes chronic pain in the area around the opening of the vagina, and vaginismus, a catch-all term for conditions that causes the walls of the vagina to involuntarily tighten, and is believed to be caused by muscle spasms.
 It can make penetrative sex and other actions, such as putting in a tampon or getting a routine Pap smear, incredibly painful.
 Vaginismus now falls under the umbrella of Genito pelvic pain/penetration disorder (GPPPD), and is grouped into four categories: primary, secondary, global, and situational.